 It’s important in particular that the individual receives the appropriate level of medical care and man-management, to ensure that the injury is not exacerbated, potentially limiting life and career options as a civilian.
 Our Medical Negligence Solicitors will ensure that we invest all the time which is needed to give each military client the best chance of succeeding in securing compensation and rehabilitation support.

 With UK Forces heavily engaged over the last decade or two, we have seen an increasing number of military accident and injury claims.
-The initial causes of injury, often arising from experiences whilst on tours of duty do not give generally give rise to a claim.
+The initial causes of injury, often arising from experiences whilst on tours of duty do not give generally give rise to a PTSD claim for compensation.

 However, the Chain of Command, and medical team, have a duty to ensure if they are aware that an injury may have been sustained that the individual is managed appropriately, and receives the appropriate medical support, and adjustment in duties if appropriate.
 Whilst there is an increasing awareness of the frequency, and debilitating nature of PTSD, there remain many cases where medical and management may fall short of the required standard, and a claim may arise.